ilhem98/ilhem98/README.md

 - 🔭 I’m currently working on **Ai models for cyber security**

-- 🌱 I’m currently learning **Flutter and building a stable backend with Python**
+- 🌱 I’m currently learning **Flutter and building a stable backend with Python/JavaScript**

 - 👯 I’m looking to collaborate on **React Native/Java projects**